 Ask for it in your local market.
 Oasis Water.

 Roatan East End is an island living the way it used to be, the region is sparsely populated and features lush forests, cattle ranches, fishing villages and some of Island most interesting and off the beaten path resorts and restaurants.

-The journey begins just outside the town of French Harbour, when you pass through a quite ramshackle village, which represent the gateway to the East End.
-A well maintained mountaintop road meanders some 15 miles across the central spine of the island and offers stunning views of both the northern and southern coasts of Roatan.
-Along the way you’ll spot signs pointing away to picturesque hamlet’s like the expat community of Pollitilly Bight and Jonesville, a small fishing village which was established way back in the 1800s.
+The journey begins just outside the town of French Harbour when you pass through a quite ramshackle village, which represents the gateway to the East End.
+A well-maintained mountaintop road meanders some 15 miles across the central spine of the island and offers stunning views of both the northern and southern coasts of Roatan.
+Along the way, you’ll spot signs pointing away to picturesque hamlets like the expat community of Pollitilly Bight and Jonesville, a small fishing village which was established way back in the 1800s.

 Oak Ridge is the largest settlement you’ll find out here and once you arrive you are in the heart of the East End, this is as authentic as it gets.
 Here many of the locals live in traditional houses that are built on stilts over the water, folks still prefer to get around by boat and one of the most popular tourist attractions is a ride in a wooden dory through the tunnels and canals of the island’s environmentally protected mangrove forest.
 Oak Ridge’s amazing natural harbor, is home to what remains of the East End shrimp and lobster fishing fleet.
 While you are there be sure to stop by BJ’s for a cold drink and a chat with one of the islands most interesting residents BJ Ebanks who’s lived in Oak Ridge her entire life.